untoldengine/UntoldEngine/docs/03-Game Development/02-Tutorials/00_HelloWorld.md

 ## Prerequisites

 This tutorial assumes you have:
-- Created a project using `untoldengine-create`
+- Created a project using the 'Untold Engine Studio` or `untoldengine-create`
 - Opened the project in Xcode
 - Located `GameScene.swift` in your project